openstack/rally/doc/source/install.rst

 the required packages.

-By default it will install Rally in a virtualenv in ``~/rally`` when ran as standard user, or install system wide when ran as root.
+By default it will install Rally in a virtualenv in ``~/rally`` when run as standard user, or install system wide when run as root.
 You can install Rally in a venv by using the option ``--target``:

 .. code-block:: none